jBernavaPrah/azure-speech-sdk-rs/readme.md

-# Azure Speech SDK - Rust Implementation (Unofficial)
+# Azure Speech SDK - Rust

-This is an unofficial, pure Rust library for working with the Azure Speech service.
-It is currently under development and not yet ready for production use.
-The library does not rely on any external dependencies.
+This is pure Rust library for working with the Azure Speech service.

-This project is heavily inspired by the official Azure Speech SDK for Typescript (https://github.com/microsoft/cognitive-services-speech-sdk-js).
 The goal is to provide an easy-to-install and simple-to-use interface for working with the Azure Speech service.

+This project is inspired by the official Azure Speech SDK for Javascript (https://github.com/microsoft/cognitive-services-speech-sdk-js).

+**It is currently under development and not yet ready for production use.**
+I recommend using the Rust Azure Speech SDK (https://github.com/jabber-tools/cognitive-services-speech-sdk-rs) for production use in the meantime.

 ## Why This Library?